Kurocado-Studio/dev-ops/Writerside/topics/starter-topic.md

 This outlines how workflows get triggered and executed.
 The key steps:

-- A consuming repository pushes code (e.g., push or pull_request event).
+- A consuming repository pushes code (e.g., push or pull_request event).g
 - It calls a reusable workflow from the central workflow repository.
 - The central workflow executes defined CI/CD steps (build, test, deploy, etc.).
 - The result (success/failure) is returned to the consuming repository.